 The early years of independence were dominated by U.S.-assisted postwar reconstruction.
 A communist-inspired Huk Rebellion (1945-53) complicated recovery efforts before its successful suppression under the leadership of President Ramon Magsaysay.
 The succeeding administrations of Presidents Carlos P. Garcia (1957-61) and Diosdado Macapagal (1961-65) sought to expand Philippine ties to its Asian neighbors, implement domestic reform programs and develop and diversify the economy.

 The typical school year runs from June to March.
-Although attendance is compulsory through secondary school, it is common for young people to drop out and work as field hands.
-According to UNICEF, only 89 percent of students reach the fifth grade.
+Although attendance is compulsory through secondary school, it is common for young people to drop out and work as field hands, even as early as the fifth grade.

 A typical Filipino family considers education the ticket to a more prosperous and easy life.
 Most parents are so convinced that education is their economic salvation that they are willing to sell land and properties to afford tuition and school expenses.
-Private education costs easily range from P20,000 (U.S.$357) to 60,000 (U.S.$1,071) per semester.
-The government provides free elementary and secondary education.
-However, the insufficiency of classrooms, teachers and textbooks cannot guarantee good quality education in public schools.
+Private education costs easily range up to P45,000 (U.S.$1,028).
+And, tuition fees are 20 to 40 percent less in public education institutions offering the same disciplines.

 Catholicism in the Philippines is unique from the rest of the world.
-It adheres to the ancient worship rites and practices of the early, animistic Filipinos.
+It adheres to the ancient worship rites and practices of early animistic Filipinos.
 Although ancient Filipinos were scattered into different and diverse clans and worshiped in diverse ways, generally they all worshiped a number of deities for every natural phenomenon.
-With the advent of Catholicism, these pagan gods were "converted" into biblical saints.
+With the advent of Catholicism, these gods were "converted" into biblical saints.
 Patron saints were assigned and prayed to for every need and area of life.
-The virgin Mary is given reverence and accorded with worship equally, if not above, the Lord Jesus.
+For instance, the virgin Mary is given reverence and accorded with worship.

 The government permits religious instruction in public schools with the written consent of parents, provided there is no cost to the government.
 Local public schools also allow church groups to teach moral values during school hours.
-Attendance is not mandatory and various churches rotate in sharing classroom space.
-Interested groups can also distribute free Bibles in public schools.
+Attendance is not mandatory, and various churches rotate in sharing classroom space.
+Interested groups may distribute free Bibles in public schools.

 The Philippines is rich in historical plays, handicrafts, handbags, basketry and woodcarving.